DH11: AI and Human Values

 Collaborative Goals

 This Working Group aims to foster long-term interdisciplinary research collaboration on the philosophical, social, and normative aspects of artificial intelligence (AI).
 Topics include fairness in AI decision-making, language models, and normative foundations of data science research.
-In April 2022, we organized one public lecture and one manuscript workshop.
-Additionally, we held a year-long reading group.
+In Fall 2024 and Spring 2025 we will organize two public lectures.
+In Spring 2025, we will organize one manuscript workshop.

 Group Organizers